I am a student, where can I film in the County?

 All high school students must have a teacher or school representative with them at all times during the shoot.
 College students are exempt and do not need to have a professor or school representative with them during the shoot.

 Yes, the FTC maintains a digital locations library.
 Please click on locations in the pink banner to start viewing options for your project.
-The Location Coordinator can also create a customized location package based on your needs.
+The FTC can also create a customized location package based on your needs.

 It is advisable to consider location options that are available to you before writing a script.
 While car chases and bank robberies are exciting to construct they are difficult to acheive without a considerable budget for location fees and special equipment.
 Locations such as hospitals, post offices, banks, airports, grocery stores, gas stations, mansions and driving shots present extra challenges that are not well suited for student projects.
 We encourage you to consider personal connections of family and friends before writing a script that may end up presenting a host of issues that are hard to overcome as a student filmmaker.